Installing IDA Application

 1. Login to the WebSphere Integrated Solutions Console as an administrator (URL: https://host:port/ibm/console/login.do?action=secure).

-2. In left navigation bar, click the Servers > Server Types > WebSphere application servers > server_name > Session management
+2. In the left navigation bar, click the Servers > Server Types > WebSphere application servers > server_name > Session management

 3. Add the ‘CookieSameSite’ custom property and set the value to ‘None’.